postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 warning: false
 ---

-You can [mock a collection](/docs/postman/mock-servers/setting-up-mock/) directly from the Postman app.
+You can [mock a collection](/docs/postman/mock-servers/setting-up-mock/) directly from Postman.
 Additionally, you can create a mock using the Postman API.
 Let’s walk through this step by step.

 ## Set up a collection for mocking